 The student's part of the APR includes an optional confidential section which may be used when a candidate wishes to share something that they do not want their supervisory panel to see.
-This confidential section of the report will be provided only to a HDRC and /or Dean of Graduate Studies (DGS) and not to members of the supervisory panel.
-Where a conflict of interest exists (such as the HDRC or DGS being on the supervisory panel/team), the confidential information will be provided only to the Deputy Vice-Chancellor of Research and Innovation.
+This confidential section of the report will be provided only to a HDRC and /or Dean, Graduate Research (DGR) and not to members of the supervisory panel.
+Where a conflict of interest exists (such as the HDRC or DGR being on the supervisory panel/team), the confidential information will be provided only to the Vice Chancellor Senior Team (VCST) lead.